takeshita-sho/OscillatorOptimization/README.md

-# **Geometrically Tunable Oscillator: Optimization of Oscillatory Systems Using Evolutionary Algorithms**
+# **OscillatorOptimization.jl: Optimization of Oscillatory Systems Using Evolutionary Algorithms**

 ## **Overview**

-This module implements a custom Quality Diversity (QD) evolutionary algorithm to optimize oscillatory biological systems modeled with differential equations.
+This package implements a custom Quality Diversity (QD) evolutionary algorithm to optimize oscillatory biological systems modeled with differential equations.
 The project supports two main models: a lipid oscillator system and a coupled trimer assembly system.
 The goal is to find parameter sets that produce desired oscillatory behavior in systems of ordinary differential equations (ODEs).
 The codebase integrates with the [Evolutionary.jl](https://github.com/wildart/Evolutionary.jl) framework, uses trait-based dispatch for model-agnostic optimization, and leverages Julia's capabilities for high-performance numerical computing.

 ## **Table of Contents**